 Silent Valley National Park stands as one of the most pristine unexplored tourist places in kerala, representing the last remaining tract of untouched tropical rainforest in the Western Ghats with unique biodiversity and complete absence of human settlement.
 This UNESCO World Heritage site offers visitors opportunities to experience virgin rainforest ecosystems, observe endangered species, and understand the importance of conservation in protecting irreplaceable natural heritage.

-- Home to endangered Lion-tailed Macaques and numerous endemic species
+- Home to rare wildlife including the endangered Lion-tailed Macaque.

 Vythiri serves as one of the most unique offbeat places in kerala, combining luxury jungle accommodation with authentic tribal cultural experiences in the heart of Wayanad’s rainforest.
 This destination offers visitors opportunities to experience Western Ghats biodiversity while learning about traditional Adivasi cultures and participating in sustainable eco-tourism that benefits local communities.